telwoo/final-project/New_README.md

 ### Exploratory data analysis (EDA)

 All of the EDA was done via the pandas_profiling ProfileReport module.
-An interactive [report](Resources/DiamondSE_Report.html) provided an efficient and thorough means to explore the data set.
+An interactive [report](Resources/DiamondSE_Report.html) (exported from EDA.ipynb) provided an efficient and thorough means to explore the data set.

 ### Description of data preprocessing
 - There are no missing values to address.